 Some of you will have noticed that the former 'Pulborough Filling Station' on the A29 has re-opened under the name 'Power Fuels'.
 Some of you, myself included, were the victims of contaminated diesel from that former company.
 Some of those affected will be aware that there is still an active case against the former company

 It is only fair to point out that according to my contact in Trading Standards, the new owners have absolutely no connection with the former, and I have watched extensive work take place on the forecourt over the last few months.
 Many of you may be aware that Trading Standards are responsible for the quality of fuel supplied, so I think it is reasonable to assume that the former problems are now history.
 This station has a superb position, with little competition, and I wish them well.
 I would be interested to hear from any of you that use the new station.

-With all the water we have had drop from the sky, there will be more potholes in the road!
+There are still lots of potholes in the road!
 You can report them on-line here